 - I will stop funding the Roth IRA in the first half of 2017 (but still fully fund in the back half of 2017 when making attending salary).

 - #LifeofaMedStudent does make a small profit from sponsors, of which I had prior not budgeted for and simply immediately put towards debt in the past.
 This will also be used as a small buffer to get until July 2017.

-- Worst case senerio: I have a taxable savings account that could be drawn down from if needed, though this would incur taxes on gains.
+- Worst case scenario: I have a taxable savings account that could be drawn down from if needed, though this would incur taxes on gains.
 Or instead I could open a new credit card with a 18mo 0% APR to simply get us through unexpected expenses these months.
-Neither of these worst case options appeals to me over simply increasing frugality further to make the budget balance.
+Neither of these worst-case options appeals to me over simply increasing frugality further to make the budget balance.